Ccamm/cits1003-project-2023s1/vulnerabilities/arctic-file-storage/README.md

 Reading my [SSRF vulnerability report](https://github.com/directus/directus/security/advisories/GHSA-j3rg-3rgm-537h), Directus was vulnerable to a SSRF forgery bypass called [DNS rebinding](https://en.wikipedia.org/wiki/DNS_rebinding).
 The DNS rebinding attack works by having a DNS server that resolves the same domain address to two different IP addresses quickly.

-In the report, I gave the following domain `7f000001.8efa468e.rbndr.us` that will resolve between `142.250.70.142` (google.com) and **`127.0.0.1`**.
+In the report, I gave the following domain `7f000001.8efa468e.rbndr.us` that will resolve to either `142.250.70.142` (google.com) or **`127.0.0.1`**.
 Therefore, if you spam submitting the following URL it will eventually save the flag.

 ```
 http://7f000001.8efa468e.rbndr.us:3000/localonly/flag.txt